cdown/redgrou.se/docs/API.md

 **Content-Type**: `application/x-protobuf`

 **Caching**: Tiles are cached in memory using an LRU cache (~50MB limit) to improve performance for frequently accessed tiles, especially at low zoom levels.
+Responses also include an `x-upload-version` header so clients can detect stale tiles; append `data_version=<value>` to tile URLs to force browsers to revalidate when a dataset changes.

 ### Get field metadata